Marischal College: History

+As an independent institution (1593–1860)

-"Marischal College and University of Aberdeen" was the formal name of the former university which occupied the present Marischal College site.
+"Marischal College and University of Aberdeen" was the formal name of the former university which occupied the present Marischal College site then in New Aberdeen.
 The College was founded in 1593 by George Keith, 5th Earl Marischal of Scotland.
 The original charter of the university was lost by the early 18th century, but two near-contemporary copies exist – one of which was accepted by the courts in 1756 as being authentic.
 In this charter, Marischal College is described variously as a gymnasium, collegium (college), academia (academy) and universitas (university).

 Marischal was the second of Scotland's post-medieval "civic universities", following the University of Edinburgh, created without Papal bull and with a more modern structure and a greater resemblance to the Protestant arts colleges of continental Europe.
 As such, both Edinburgh and Marischal came to be known as the "Town Colleges" of their respective cities.
 The university was founded with the expressed aim of training clergy for the post-Reformation Kirk.
 Its Greek motto translates as "virtue is self-sufficient".

 The College was constructed on the site of a medieval Franciscan friary, disused after the Reformation.
 This building was later replaced by a William Adam-designed building in the mid-18th century; however, this, together with the friary remains, were demolished entirely for the construction of the present building between 1835 and 1906, as was the Longacre home of Bishop John Skinner, site of the 1784 consecration of Samuel Seabury, now marked by a plaque on the east wall of the College's quadrangle.